-Wake, eighth Monday after the second Monday in August and Bebruary.
-Nash, tenth monday after the second Monday in August and February.
-Halifax, twelfth Monday after the second monday in August and February.
+Wake, eighth Monday after the second Monday in August and February.
+Nash, tenth monday after the second Mon-day in August and February.
+Halifax, iwelfth Monday after the second

 Northampton, fourteenth Monday after the second Monday in August and February.
 SEVENTH JUDICIAL DISTICT.
-Guilford county, the first Monday in March and September.
+Guilford county, the first Monday in

+March and September.

-Rockingham, the second Monday after the first Monday in March and September. day in March and September. day in March and September.
+Rockingham, the second Monday after the first Monday in March and September.
+Caswell, fourth monday after the first Monday in March and September.
+Person, sixth monday after the first Monday ...
+March and September.

 Orange, eighth monday after the first Monday in March and September.
 Chatham, tenth monday after the first Monday in march and September.

 Randolph, twelfth Monday after the first Monday in March and September.
 Alamance, fourteenth Monday after the first Monday in March and September.

 EIGHTH JUDICIAL DISTRICT.
 Davie county, the first Monday in April and September.
-Rowan, third Monday in April and Septem-
+Rowan, third Monday in April and Septemin March and September.

 Davidson, second Monday after the third Monday in April and September.
 Forsythe, fourth Monday after the third Monday in April and September.
 Stokes, sixth Monday after the third Mon day in April and September.
+Surry, eighth Monday after the third Mon-